brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 13 bht.md

 2. "But Paul maintains that we must persevere in this course till all our deficiencies are supplied; that we must make progress till death, under the teaching of Christ alone."
 3. "In the unity of the faith.
 But ought not the unity of the faith to reign among us from the very commencement?
 It does reign, I acknowledge, among the sons of God, but not so perfectly as to make them come together."

+### Philip Schaff:
+1. "The unity of the faith, and of the knowledge of the Son of God...
+The unity is rather that of the individual believers resulting from that perfect faith and that perfect knowledge which corresponds with the perfect object of both, namely, the Son of God."
+2. "Unto a full-grown man... the measure of the stature of the fulness of Christ...
+Spiritual maturity is meant, and this maturity is conditioned by 'the fulness of Christ.'"
+3. "This is the goal set before the Church on earth; until it is reached Christ will give men to do His work in official position, and this goal should be ever before them."

 ### Archibald T. Robertson:
 1. "The whole" including every individual.
 Hence the need of so many gifts.
 2. "Unto oneness of faith" (of trust) in Christ which the Gnostics were disturbing.